Darkknight123/Darkknight123/README.md

 - I work in frontEnd and Mobile Development using React js and Android/Kotlin/Java
 - 👀 I’m interested in Mobile Development, CyberSecurity and Artificial Intelligence with some curiosity in Blockchain and cryptocurrency
-- 🌱 I’m currently learning Kotlin Development for native Android Development and React.js for Frontend Development
+- 🌱 I’m learning Kotlin Development for native Android Development and React.js for Frontend Development
 - 💞️ I’m looking to collaborate on any project and work that will come my way
 - 📫 Reach me through https://kerrycodes.co.ke.
 You'll find all the links to my socials
 - ![Darkknight123's GitHub stats](https://github-readme-stats.vercel.app/api?username=Darkknight123&count_private=true&show_icons=true&theme=radical)